Math lessons from Kashmir: Large group of students + social distancing = open air classrooms

 Alam’s students are turning up for class each day, chairs strapped to bicycles, tied behind scooties.
 Express Photo by Shuaib Masoodi

 Alam has been a teacher for over 20 years.
-He has also been associated with the Kashmir University in an advisory capacity.
-He taught in the first higher secondary school in Srinagar, before quitting it some years ago to start his own institute, which prepares students for boards and competitive exams.
+He has also been associated with the Kashmir University in an advisory capacity, and taught in the first higher secondary school in Srinagar.

 “Being a teacher in Kashmir is a unique experience.
 You are dealing with students who have witnessed or lived through terrible violence and trauma.
 Amid all this, the job of a teacher is to show them the hope of a better life.
 To tell them that education and literacy are different – a truly educated person knows there is no greater religion than humanity, and works to better her own lot and of those around her.
 This has to be a continuous lesson, there can be no flagging.”